dynverse/dynbenchmark_results/02-metrics/01-metric_characterisation/README.md

 ![](https://latex.codecogs.com/gif.latex?%5Ctextrm%7BRecovery%7D) as the
 average maximal
 ![](https://latex.codecogs.com/gif.latex?%5Ctextrm%7BJaccard%7D) for
-every cluster in the first set of clusters (in our case the gold standard).
+every cluster in the first set of clusters (in our case the reference trajectory).
 Conversely, the
 ![](https://latex.codecogs.com/gif.latex?%5Ctextrm%7BRelevance%7D) is
 calculated based on the average maximal similarity in the second set of clusters (in our case the prediction).
 Both the